 Substitutions

 - Garlic Paste – If you use fresh garlic, make sure to crush it before using.
 You could also use minced garlic or garlic powder if needed.
+Fresh ginger would also be a great addition/swap.

 - Chickpeas – Roasted cauliflower, tempeh, or white beans would all be good substitutes.